 time to code

-(please use Chrome or Firefox)
+(please use Chrome)

 Move objects with your mouse or finger.
 Drag and fling them.
 Put on the breaks with the f key.
 Try the g key.